jcsargis00/NFT-Research/README.md

 - Postgres
 #
 #### Data Cleaning and Analysis
-* Data Preprocessing involve selection, transformation, and scaling of data.
+* Data Preprocessing involved selection, transformation, and scaling of data.
 Pandas was used to clean the data, replace null values and perform an exploratory analysis.

 #### Database Storage
 * Postgres is the database for energy usage.